Zrna/javascript-vscode-extension/README.md

-# javascript-vscode-extension
+# JS/TS/ReactJS/Redux snippets

-JavaScript extension which will help you with everyday needs for JavaScript commands.
+This extension provides snippets for JavaScript, TypeScript, ReactJS and Redux which will help you with everyday needs for commands.

 ![Version](https://vsmarketplacebadge.apphb.com/version-short/lzrnic.javascript-vscode-extension.svg)